shunsukesaito/SCANimate/README.md

 **3. Train on your own data**
 Make your data the same structure as in the `./data/train/example_03375_shortlong`, where a `.ply` file contains a T-pose SMPL body mesh and a folder containing training frames.
-Each frame corresponds to two files: one `.npz` files containing SMPL parameters that describes the body and one `.ply` file containing the clothed scan.
+Each frame corresponds to two files: one `.npz` files containing SMPL parameters that describes the pose of the body (i.e. only 'transl' and 'pose' matters) and one `.ply` file containing the clothed scan.
 The body should align with the scan.
 Then, change the `./configs/example.yaml` to point to your data directory and you are good to go!

 ## License